WilsonBillkia/bane/README.md

 ## Project Goals:

-### Secure.
-* Help decentralise nodes at scale outside cloud providers
-* Compliant with the ISO 27001 Information Security Standard
-* Harden nodes by reducing attack surface; no management agents
-* Only needs python and secure shell.

 ### Positive Social Impact
 * Reduce or entirely remove cloud and hosting costs from projects
 * Lower technical and cost barriers for node operation
 * Enable potentially eco friendly reuse of obsolete tech
 * Enable low power nodes such as Raspberry Pi

+### Secure.
+* Help decentralise networks
+* Compliance with the ISO 27001 Information Security Standard
+* Harden nodes by reducing attack surface; no management agents (only needs python and secure shell)

 ## In Scope
 * Automatic Chainlink Node build